This post contains affiliate links. See full disclosure statement at bottom.

 This is the only subject that doesn’t have a leaf activity.
 Both math activities for this unit will use the pumpkins you either got from the pumpkin patch or bought at a store.

 First up is pumpkin measuring.
 The Pumpkin School post at Our Journey Westward has some great ideas.
-I’m especially excited that we get to practice using Pi as Kayla loves the concept!
+I’m especially excited that we get to practice using Pi as my daughter loves the concept!

 Frugal Fun For Boys And Girls has an awesome looking balance scale activity to do with pumpkins.
 In the interest of keeping things low-cost and low-prep we will be skipping over building our scale and use her alternate option of using a door handle!

 I am NOT an artist.
 I have less than zero artistic skills.
 That means that art time is something I can struggle with.
 If you are an art-novice like me, have no fear.
 These two activities are wonderfully simple to teach and do.

 Go grab the leaves you collected on your nature walk.
 Each kid needs one leaf for this art lesson because you are going to make leaf-rubbings!
 There is noting more simple.
 Either clip your upside-down leaf to a clip-board or tape it to your table.
 Then place a piece of plain printer paper over it.
 Finally, grab a crayon and rub it.
 If you use a green leaf you should even be able to see the veins inside the leaf and can discuss how they are used to spread nutrients throughout the plant.